testssl/testssl.sh/.github/ISSUE_TEMPLATE/bug_report.md

 _Feel free to remove this line but please stick to the template.
 We would like to reproduce the bug and therefore need concise information.
 Depending on the lack of information provided we might close your issue otherwise right away. _
 -->

+**General remark**

+It's much appreciated if you spot bugs and file them!
+Please keep in mind though that you'd need to enable us to reproduce what you encountered.
+If otherwise we need to play ping-pong this is time we'd otherwise like to spend on the development.

 **Before you open an issue please check which version you are running and whether it is the latest in stable / dev branch**

-I am running version (``git log | head -1`` if running from the git repo.
-Otherwise ``testssl.sh -v | grep from``)
+- [ ] I am running version (``git log | head -1`` ) from the git repo
+- [ ] I am running ``testssl.sh -v | grep from``

 **Before you open an issue please consult the [FAQ](https://github.com/testssl/testssl.sh/blob/3.3dev/FAQ.md) and check whether this is a known problem by searching the  [issues](https://github.com/testssl/testssl.sh/issues)**

-Is related to / couldn't find anything
+- [ ] Is related to ...
+- [ ] couldn't find anything

-**Command line / docker command to reproduce**
+**Command line to reproduce (or docker command)**

 Which was your command line?
-In addition the target of your scan would be helpful.
+In addition the target of your scan if often needed to reproduce what happend.
 If you don't want to disclose it publicly: ``grep SWCONTACT testssl.sh``.

 **Expected behavior**